-Payments of Interest in respect of Notes issued by Intesa Sanpaolo are not subject to the 26 per cent. imposta sostitutiva if made to beneficial owners who are: (i) Italian resident corporations or permanent establishments in Italy of foreign corporations to which the Notes are effectively connected; (ii) Italian resident partnerships carrying out commercial activities ('società in nome collettivo' or 'società in accomandita semplice'); (iii) Italian resident open-ended or closed-ended collective investment funds (together the "Funds" and each a "Fund"), SICAVs, SICAFs, Italian resident pension funds referred to in Legislative Decree No. 252 of 5 December 2005 ("Decree No. 252"), Italian resident real estate investment funds; and (iv) Italian resident individuals holding the Notes not in connection with entrepreneurial activity who have entrusted the management of their financial assets, including the Notes, to an authorised financial Intermediary and have opted for the Asset Management Regime.
+Payments of Interest in respect of Notes issued by Intesa Sanpaolo are not subject to the 26 per cent. imposta sostitutiva if made to beneficial owners who are:

+- (i) Italian resident corporations or permanent establishments in Italy of foreign corporations to which the Notes are effectively connected; - (ii) Italian resident partnerships carrying out commercial activities ('società in nome collettivo' or 'società in accomandita semplice'); - (iii) Italian resident open-ended or closed-ended collective investment funds (together the "Funds" and each a "Fund"), SICAVs, SICAFs, Italian resident pension funds referred to in Legislative Decree No. 252 of 5 December 2005 ("Decree No. 252"), Italian resident real estate investment funds subject to the regime provided for by Law Decree No. 351 of 25 September 2001; and - (iv) Italian resident individuals holding the Notes not in connection with entrepreneurial activity who have entrusted the management of their financial assets, including the Notes, to an authorised financial Intermediary and have opted for the Asset Management Regime.

 Such categories are qualified as "gross recipients".
-To ensure payment of Interest in respect of the Notes without the application of 26 per cent. imposta sostitutiva, gross recipients indicated above under (i) to (iv) must: (a) be the beneficial owners of payments of Interest on the Notes and (b) deposit the Notes in due time, together with the coupons relating to such Notes, directly or indirectly with an Italian authorised Intermediary (or a permanent establishment in Italy of a foreign Intermediary).
-Where the Notes and the relevant coupons are not deposited with an Italian authorised Intermediary (or a permanent establishment in Italy of a foreign Intermediary), the imposta sostitutiva is applied and withheld by any Italian Intermediary paying Interest to the holders of the Notes or, absent that, by the Issuer.
+To ensure payment of Interest in respect of the Notes without the application of 26 per cent. imposta sostitutiva, gross recipients indicated above under (i) to (iv) must: (a) be the beneficial owners of payments of Interest on the Notes and (b) deposit the Notes in due time, together with the coupons relating to such Notes, directly or indirectly with an Italian authorised Intermediary (or a permanent establishment in Italy of a foreign Intermediary (or a permanent establishment in Italian authorised Intermediary (or a permanent establishment in Italy of a foreign Intermediary), the imposta sostitutiva is applied and withheld by any Italian Intermediary paying Interest to the holders of the Notes or, absent that, by the Issuer.
 Gross recipients that are Italian resident corporations or permanent establishments in Italy of foreign corporations to which the Notes are effectively connected are entitled to deduct imposta sostitutiva suffered from income taxes due.